walles/waitinator/README.md

 - Bold the lower bound time left number
 - Enable removing / correcting observations
 - Preserve state even on page reloads
+- Use some kind of variable for the `flutter-version` in [our CI GitHub action](/.github/workflows/test-and-deploy.yaml)
 - Adapt app theme to system theme setting: <https://thiagoevoa.medium.com/change-flutter-app-theme-according-to-the-system-theme-mode-c4a63d05128f>

 ## Done